 If this program rings a bell somewhere, it is probably because MSC’s approach is quite similar to the Ocean Medallion program unveiled by Carnival Cruise early this year at the CES event.
 With these two major cruise ship companies coming forward and embracing such IoT driven connected travel driven experiences, the bar is being raised for what consumers will come to expect of travel companies in future.

 3) London Heathrow Airport leveraged beacons to offer better PRM services

 Image Source: internationalairportreview.com

-London Heathrow, is one of the biggest airports in Europe, recently partnered with OmniServ, one of UK’s leading airline and airport assistance services provider, to offer improved PRM services using beacons.
+London Heathrow is one of the biggest airports in Europe, recently partnered with OmniServ, one of UK’s leading airline and airport assistance services provider, to offer improved PRM services using beacons.
 A highly critical service, given that Heathrow reportedly manages a total of approximately 1.2 million passengers with restricted mobility every year at the airport.
-In terms of growth, the year-on-year growth of passengers with restricted mobility has roughly seen an 8 per cent increase, easily outstripping the overall passenger growth witnessed by the airport.
+In terms of growth, the year-on-year growth of passengers with restricted mobility has roughly seen an 8 percent increase, easily outstripping the overall passenger growth witnessed by the airport.

 Given the severity of this issue, OmniServ believes that making use of the latest technological developments such as beacons in personal mobility equipment and special handling can make a huge difference.
 As a part of this campaign, thousands of beacons deployed at the airport are being leveraged to offer enhanced services and manage the workforce in the best possible manner.

 As a result, OmniServ ambassadors are required to carry around tablets with the latest apps.
-This allows them quick access to a centralized information system which in turn provides them information on passenger flow, queue times, departure and arrival gates, aircraft movements and other operational issues.
+This allows them quick access to a centralized information system which in turn provides the information on passenger flow, queue times, departure and arrival gates, aircraft movements and other operational issues.
 This way, the ambassadors get to know when a PRM passenger arrives, in real time.